Sylvia Townsend Warner

 Sylvia Nora Townsend Warner (6 December 1893 – 1 May 1978) was an English novelist, poet and musicologist, known for works such as Lolly Willowes, The Corner That Held Them, and Kingdoms of Elfin.

-Life
+Early life and family

 Sylvia Townsend Warner was born at Harrow on the Hill, Middlesex, the only child of George Townsend Warner and his wife Eleanor "Nora" Mary (née Hudleston).
-Her father was a house-master at Harrow School and was, for many years, associated with the prestigious Harrow History Prize which was renamed the Townsend Warner History Prize following his death in 1916.
-As a child, Townsend Warner was home-schooled by her father after being kicked out of kindergarten for mimicking the teachers.
+Her father was a house-master at Harrow School and was, for many years, associated with the prestigious Harrow History Prize, which was renamed the Townsend Warner History Prize following his death in 1916.

+As a child, Sylvia Townsend Warner was home-schooled by her father after being kicked out of kindergarten for mimicking the teachers.
 She was musically inclined, and, before World War I, planned to study in Vienna under Schoenberg.
-She enjoyed a seemingly idyllic childhood in rural Devonshire, but was strongly affected by her father's death.
-She moved to London and worked in a munitions factory at the outbreak of World War I.
+She enjoyed a seemingly idyllic childhood in rural Devonshire.
+In 1914, following the outbreak of World War I, Warner moved to London and she worked in a munitions factory, but was strongly affected by her father's death.

+Between 1875 and 1895, Warner's paternal grandfather, The Reverend George Townsend Warner was headmaster of Newton Abbot Proprietary College in Devon where he had taught Arthur Quiller Couch, Bertram Fletcher Robinson, Paris Singer and Percy Fawcett.